Akitsuyoshi/CarND-Behavioral-Cloning-P3/README.md

 - Make a model, using VGG16 for transfer learning
 - Train the model
 - Fine tune the model
-- Test the model in simulator
+- Test the model in the simulator
-- Got bad result
+- Got a bad result
 - Deal with underfitting / overfitting
 - Add augmented and three angle images
 - Train again

-I iterate steps from training to testing until getting to the final model and expected outputs, which model can predict good steering value and the car in autonomous mode drive 1 lap around the track 1.
+I iterate steps from training to testing until getting to the final model and expected outputs, which model can predict good steering value and the car in autonomous mode drive 1 lap around track 1.

 ## Discussion

 ### Problems during my implementation

-My first missunderstanding was unfreezing all layers in VGG16.
-I thouht that was an appropriate way because I didn't know well transfer learning at that point.
+My first misunderstanding was unfreezing all layers in VGG16.
+I thought that was an appropriate way because I didn't know well transfer learning at that point.
 However, I noticed that it didn't make the model learn at all.
-So I seached [article](https://keras.io/guides/transfer_learning/#build-a-model) in keras to understand how transfer learning works.
+So I searched [article](https://keras.io/guides/transfer_learning/#build-a-model) in keras to understand how transfer learning works.

-Another miss was train all datasets without any augmentation or preprocessing.
-That was totally waste of the time on second thoughts.
+Another miss was to train all datasets without any augmentation or preprocessing.
+That was a waste of time on second thoughts.

-Last miss was strategy when traing the model.
+The last miss was a strategy when training the model.
 I always set epoch 5 but I should have set it epoch 1 not to get lost my implementation.
-The thing is feedback of the model is important, but if I keep training without test, driving in the simulation in this case, I can easily get lost.
-To prevent from that lost time, I decided to set epoch 1 at the begining of my implementation.
+The thing is feedback of the model is important, but if I keep training without a test, driving in the simulation in this case, I can easily get lost.
+To prevent that lost time, I decided to set epoch 1 at the beginning of my implementation.

 ### Improvements to pipeline

 - Change the way to preprocess datasets
-- Try another image augmentaions
+- Try another image augmentations

 ### Future Feature

-- Test the track 2 to see how well model predicts.
+- Test track 2 to see how well my current model predicts.
-- Apply another model insted of VGG16
+- Apply another model instead of VGG16
-- Prepare the datasets for training when implementing, which should be much smaller that the original datasets.
+- Prepare the datasets for training when implementing, which should be much smaller than the original datasets.
 That's good for quick feedback when designing a model.

 ---